Ada-Developers-Academy/ada-build/lessons/07-hello-world/notes/hello-world.md

 The advantage of using a Ruby file instead of IRB is that you will have a record of the code that was written to it can be executed again later.

 #### Create a Ruby File
-From a location where you feel comfortable (maybe inside an Ada folder), run the command which will create a new file:
+From your ada jumpstart folder in the terminal, run the command which will create a new file:
 `touch hello-world.rb`

 #### Edit the Ruby File
-From the terminal, Open your text editor with the current folder's file:
+From the terminal, Open your text editor with the current folder's files:
 `atom .`

 Edit the hello-world.rb file to add the `puts` statement: